About the Graduate School for Interdisciplinary Studies

 The training programme culminates with the Graduate School conference.

-At this interdisciplinary event you will share your learning with your fellow postgraduates and invited guests.
-The conference is intended as much as a social event as an academic event - a chance for postgraduates to celebrate their achievements so far and to look ahead to the summer research project.
+At this interdisciplinary event, you will share your learning with your fellow postgraduates and invited guests.
+The conference is intended to be both a social and academic event – a chance for postgraduates to celebrate their achievements and look ahead to the summer research project.

 Advice for applicants